solana-foundation/developer-content/content/cookbook/wallets/sign-message.md

 ---
 title: How to Sign and Verify a Message
 sidebarSortOrder: 6
+description: "Learn how to sign messages on Solana."
 ---

 The primary function of a keypair is to sign messages and enable verification of